The move comes after the results of fresh studies

 - Make sure your baby cannot fall out of bed or become trapped between the mattress and wall

-- Never leave baby alone in the bed
+- Never leave your baby alone in the bed

 You should never sleep with your baby on a sofa or armchair, remember this will increase the overall risk of SIDS by 50 times.